Robert Dudley, 1st Earl of Leicester, Favorite of Queen Elizabeth I of England

 John Dudley, 1st Duke of Northumberland, Robert’s father, was the mastermind in the scheme to put Lady Jane Grey, the wife of his son Guildford, on the English throne after the death of fifteen-year-old King Edward VI on July 6, 1553, most likely from tuberculosis.
 Lady Jane was the eldest of the three daughters of Henry Grey, 1st Duke of Suffolk and Lady Frances Brandon.
 Her mother Lady Frances was the elder of the two surviving children of King Henry VIII’s younger sister Mary Tudor and Charles Brandon, 1st Duke of Suffolk.
 Jane’s reign lasted for nine days.
 In the Duke of Northumberland’s absence, the Privy Council switched their allegiance from Jane to Mary, the elder daughter of King Henry VIII, and proclaimed her Queen on July 19, 1553.
 The Duke of Northumberland was executed on August 22, 1553.
 Lady Jane Grey and Lord Guildford Dudley were executed on February 12, 1554.

 Robert and his brothers John, Ambrose, and Henry were imprisoned at the Tower of London and condemned to death for signing the letters patent in which their sister-in-law Lady Jane Grey was declared Queen of England.
 The brothers were held in the Beauchamp Tower at the Tower of London where they made carvings in the walls.
 John carved their heraldic devices with his name “IOHN DVDLI” which can still be seen.
-Robert’s mother Jane Dudley and his brother-in-law Sir Henry Sidney were busy befriending the Spanish nobles around Queen Mary’s new husband, Prince Philip of Spain, hoping they would use their influence to have the Dudley brothers released.
+Robert’s mother Jane Dudley and his brother-in-law Sir Henry Sidney were busy befriending the Spanish nobles around Queen Mary’s new husband, Prince Felipe of Spain, hoping they would use their influence to have the Dudley brothers released.
 In October 1554, John, Ambrose, Henry, and Robert Dudley were released due to their efforts.
 Robert’s brother John died shortly after his release from the Tower of London.
 The Dudley brothers were slowly welcomed back to court.
 The status of the surviving Dudley children was restored by Parliament in 1558.

 Queen Elizabeth I in her coronation robes; Credit – Wikipedia

-Queen Mary I died on November 17, 1558, and her younger half-sister came to the throne as Queen Elizabeth I. Because Robert had been a companion of Elizabeth’s half-brother King Edward VI, the two were well-acquainted and it was natural for the new queen to turn to him to be one of her most trusted courtiers.
+Queen Mary I died on November 17, 1558, and her younger half-sister came to the throne as Queen Elizabeth I. Because Robert had been a companion of Elizabeth’s half-brother King Edward VI, the two were well-acquainted and it was natural for the new queen to turn to him and choose him as one of her most trusted courtiers.
 The day after her accession to the throne, Elizabeth named Robert her Master of the Horse.
 Although it is a ceremonial role today, it was an important role in Tudor times.
 The Royal Household was divided into three departments.
 The Lord Chamberlain was responsible for the “chamber” or the household above stairs.
-The Lord Steward was responsible for the kitchens and domestic duties or the household below stairs.
+The Lord Steward was responsible for the kitchens and domestic duties, or the household below stairs.
 The Master of the Horse was responsible for the household outside including royal transportation, horses, horse breeding, hounds, kennels, stables, coaches, and mews.
-These three men were considered to be the Great Officers of the sovereign’s court and were also members of the Privy Council.
+These three men were considered the Great Officers of the sovereign’s court and were also members of the Privy Council.
 Robert was also responsible for organizing a large part of Elizabeth’s coronation festivities.

 Elizabeth’s coronation procession: Robert Dudley on horseback on the far left, leading the palfrey of honor; Credit – Wikipedia

 By 1559, rumors were swirling that Robert was always at Elizabeth’s side and that Elizabeth seemed to be in love with him.
-In England and throughout Europe, rumors that lasted during the rest of Elizabeth’s life circulated that Elizabeth and Robert had children.
+In England and throughout Europe, rumors circulated for the rest of Elizabeth’s life saying that Elizabeth and Robert had children.
 Several diplomats reported back to their counties that some courtiers speculated that Elizabeth would marry Robert “in case his wife should die”, as Amy was “very ill in one of her breasts,” probably meaning breast cancer.
 Robert’s wife Amy Robsart did not come to court.
 Robert visited her for four days at Easter 1559 and Amy came to London for a month during the summer of 1559.
 That was the last time they saw each other.

 Robert’s apartments at court were next to Elizabeth’s.
 For many years, he was rarely allowed to leave court because his presence was essential for Elizabeth’s well-being.
 Robert was often Elizabeth’s unofficial consort on ceremonial occasions.
 He assumed control of court ceremonials and was responsible for organizing innumerable festivities.
 In 1564, Elizabeth created Robert Earl of Leicester.